BrushXue/fluent2DMeshToFoam/README.md

 # fluent2DMeshToFoam
-Modified fluentMeshToFoam to have separated `frontAndBackPlanes`
+Modified fluentMeshToFoam with separated `frontAndBackPlanes`

 Currently when converting a 2D fluent mesh, two surfaces will be combined to `frontAndBackPlanes` which makes it impossible to extrude.
 This modified utility creates `frontPlane` and `backPlane` instead.